 We particularly like the way these lights store in themselves.
 Simply wrap the string lights into the solar base and twist closed.
 Pro tip: Be sure to avoid too many overlapping bulbs or it will become too bulky to close.

 We’ve used these string lights nearly everyday for 6 months, and they’re still going strong.
 The color is a pleasing, warm light yellow, and we’ve been impressed with how bright it gets on the highest setting.
-A favorite option for adding a bit of camp ambience or brightening up the backyard.
+A favorite option for adding a bit of camp ambiance or brightening up the backyard.

 Portable Gas Lantern: Primus EasyLight Camping Lantern ($70)

 This handy little lantern runs on isobutane (just like your favorite backpacking stove) and doesn’t take up much room.
 It weighs just 7.4 ounces and measures about 4.5 inches around.

 We found the light output particularly pleasant, yet plenty bright to complete all our camp chores.
 It has a max output of 490 lumens and will run about 10 hours in warm conditions.
 Similar to stoves, the run time decreases in colder weather.

 It began raining while we were using this lantern, but it never went out or had any issues.
 Being made of glass, it is susceptible to breaking if dropped.
 But the included hard carrying case will keep it safe when packed.

 We used it for a week straight while renting camping gear and appreciated the easy light piezo ignition, warm light output, and easy packing design.

 No lantern review would be complete without this classic Coleman lantern.
 If you’ve never used a gas lantern, it’s important to make note of a few things.
 First, in lieu of light bulbs, it uses mantles that fill with fuel and burn brightly.
 The glass can become extremely hot, and caution should be used when handling.